tytydraco/yessleep/out/I_applied_as_a_housesitter_I_think_I_lived_here.md

 The house hadn't been a manifestation of my subconscious.
 It was a trap, a localized, predatory anomaly that lured in the souls who wished so desperately to escape their lives that they practically willed themselves out of existence.
 I hadn't found a vacancy.
 I had fulfilled a cycle.

 I was no longer Sakshi, the witness watching her own demise.
-I had become Maya -the permanent, living illusion of the house.
+I had become Maya - the permanent, living illusion of the house.
+I don't know if this was my heaven or hell.

 My body began to move on its own, pulled toward the front entrance by a magnetic, supernatural force.
 I had no control over my limbs.
 I was merely a passenger in a shell that now belonged to the house.